Appropriate Workplace Conduct

 Task checklists

-Checklists are used in the workplace to ensure that certain duties such as maintenance and/or cleaning tasks are completed as required.
-Task lists may be divided into separate checklists based on the frequency with which the task is required to be completed (for example, daily, weekly, or monthly lists) or they can be divided into separate room lists.
+Checklists are used in the workplace to ensure that certain duties, such as maintenance and/or cleaning tasks, are completed as required.
+Task lists may be divided into separate checklists based on the frequency with which the task is required to be completed (for example, daily, weekly, or monthly lists), or they can be divided into separate room lists.
 For example, a veterinary clinic may have separate checklists for tasks to be completed in the surgery room, consulting room, waiting area and so on.
 When you are working from a checklist, you must consult your workplace SOPs to effectively complete any unfamiliar tasks.
-You must date and sign your name once you complete any task from a checklist, so your colleagues are aware that the task has been completed for that day, week, or month.
+You must date and sign your name from a checklist once you complete any task so your colleagues are aware that the task has been completed for that day, week, or month.
 This ensures others are not wasting time by repeating cleaning or maintenance tasks.

 Case Study